-House Bill 3485, passed in 2006, required the SBOE to begin a review of CTE TEKS, including the advanced technical credit (ATC) statewide articulation process.
-This review process facilitates the vertical alignment of CTE programs of study.
-The CTE vertical alignment strategy will bring together secondary teachers and postsecondary faculty to align rigorous academic and technical courses in the career cluster areas.
-The programs of study developed through this collaborative process will be updated and evaluated throughout the five year implementation of the State Plan.
-Model programs of study, consisting of rigorous academic and CTE courses that meet college readiness standards will include appropriate technical skill attainment measures at all exit points.
+House Bill 3485, passed in 2006, required the SBOE to begin a review of CTE Texas Essential Knowledge and Skills (TEKS), including the advanced technical credit (ATC) statewide articulation process.
+This review process which was completed in July 2009 facilitated the vertical alignment of CTE programs of study which will be updated and evaluated throughout the five year implementation of the State Plan..